With the influx of immigrants seeking refuge in Europe since 2015, finding jobs for the newcomers has been a high priority.

 There have been a number of government-assisted and citizen-initiated accelerator programs to help these newcomers settle into their new homes, build professional networks and find mentors and jobs.

-Below is a list of some of these accelerator programs and job sites specifically for refugees across Europe that will serve as a starting point in the search for employment.
+Below is a list of some of these accelerator programs and job sites specifically for refugees across Europe.

 1.Refugee Start Force , Netherlands

 This Amsterdam-based organization began as a way for local people to connect with refugees from the same profession over a cup of coffee.
 For example, a doctor from Amsterdam connects with his peer from Damascus.

 The organization has expanded to offer mentorship, training, internships and recruitment programs too.

 Similar to Refugee Start Force, Global Workforce aims to connect refugees with Dutch professionals from the same field as a way of building a professional network.
 Once a person has refugee status in the Netherlands, he can register with this organization.

 3.MORE THAN ONE PERSPECTIVE, AUSTRIA

 More Than One Perspective offers an “associate programme” to motivated refugees with educational qualifications, B1 German and a positive asylum status.

 As part of the program, these associates will receive 200 hours of personalized guidance, training and workshops.
 This helps them build professional networks and improves intercultural understanding.

 This organization is something of an online job board that offers full-time training and part-time training and internships to refugees.